quadram-institute-bioscience/phylo-methods/masterclass/Dataset_2.concatenate_alignments/README.md

 > [!IMPORTANT]
-> :warning: We won't have time to discuss the results during the (second) lecture
+> :warning: We won't have time to discuss the results of this analysis during the (second) lecture

 # Multi-gene phylogeny by concatenating alignments